-- Websphere (traditional)
+- · Websphere (traditional)

 - jetty

 - Resin

 - · Weblogic

 - Tomcat

 - JBoss

 - 3. For your test environment, you edit a Contrast YAML configuration file with settings similar to these:

-''' api: REQUIRED Set the URL for the Contrast UI. url:https://mycontrast.mycompany.com:8080/Contrast/ REQUIRED Set the API key needed to communicate with the Contrast UI. api key: A2xxxxxxxxxxxxxxxxxxxxxxxXG9N REQUIRED Set the service key needed to communicate with the Contrast UI.
-It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxxxxx5Z REQUIRED Set the user name used to communicate with the Contrast UI.
+''' api: Set the URL for the Contrast UI. url:https://mycontrast.mycompany.com:8080/Contrast/ Set the API key needed to communicate with the Contrast UI.
+Set the service key needed to communicate with the Contrast UI.
+It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxx5Z Set the user name used to communicate with the Contrast UI.
 It is used to calculate the Authorization header. java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
 This configuration is preferred when deploying Java SE applications with embedded web servers (e.g., applications built with Spring Boot, Dropwizard, and embedded Jetty).
-When used with an application server, this configuration associates all web traffic with the single, standalone application, including web traffic handled by application server-hosted endpoints that '''
+When used with an application server, this configuration associates all '''